ksu-cs-textbooks/cis527/content/6-application-servers/11-ubuntu-web-server.md

 sudo apt install php libapache2-mod-php
 ```

 That will install and configure PHP on your system.
-To test it, you can create a new file in the web directory of one of your virtual hosts named `index.php` and add the following content:
+To test it, you can create a new file in the web directory of one of your virtual hosts named `test.php` and add the following content:

 ```html
 <?php phpinfo(); ?>